bmourad01/eoc/README.md

 - Top-level functions via `define`
 - Anonymous functions via `lambda`
 - Loops (via `while`), sequencing (via `begin`), and assignment (via `set!`)

+## Why are you using `nasm`?

+Partly for familiarity, partly because it resembles Intel syntax for x86 assembly.
+I find AT&T syntax to be very ugly, and the mnemonics it uses conflict with those found in the official Intel manuals.

+I'm aware that GNU `as` can allow for Intel syntax.
+I just haven't implemented such a backend (yet).